 Global leadership in combating corruption

-We lead Australia's active engagement in a range of regional and international forums and initiatives including:
+We lead Australia's active engagement in a range of regional and international forums and initiatives.
+These include the:

-- the United Nations Convention Against Corruption (UNCAC) (ratified by Australia on 7 December 2005)
+- United Nations Convention Against Corruption (UNCAC) (ratified by Australia on 7 December 2005)

-- the Asia-Pacific Economic Cooperation Anti-Corruption and Transparency Experts Task Force
+- Asia-Pacific Economic Cooperation Anti-Corruption and Transparency Experts Working Group

-- participating in the Asian Development Bank OECD Anti-Corruption Initiative for the Asia Pacific
+- Asian Development Bank OECD Anti-Corruption Initiative for the Asia Pacific

 G20 Anti-Corruption Working Group